tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/greenfield.md

 Once a VM is deployed, these steps are the same as for an [existing VM](./brownfield.md#validating-the-linked-rules-were-applied-to-your-vm).

-## Deploy VMSS with MSP
+## Deploy Virtual Machine Scale Sets with MSP

-Applying the same steps to the VMSS model will apply MSP to every VM in the Scale Set.
+Applying the same steps to the Virtual Machine Scale Sets model will apply MSP to every VM in the Scale Set.